amazon-archives/app-analytics-hub/app-analytics-hub-android/app-analytics-hub/README.md

 AppAnalyticsHub appAnalyticsHub = new AppAnalyticsHub();
 ```

+In App Analytics Hub, to record your events in different Analytic systems you would have to register
+different implementations of `AnalyticsCollector` to a specific `EventType` in AppAnalyticsHub.
+The
+`AnalyticsCollector` implementations will be responsible for understanding the App Analytics Hub
+`Event` and create the respective Analytics system events.
+For example, if you want all your user
+engagement events be registered in `AWS Pinpoint` you would register the `AWSPinpointAnalyticsCollector`
+to the engagement event type and whenever an event with type user engagement is record in AppAnalyticsHub
+the `AWSPinpointAnalyticsCollector` would be triggered to record the event in `AWSPinpoint`.

 Set a default analytics collector so that every event you push will be recorded in this collector.
 ```java
 // this is optional.